Heaven's Open

-Heaven's Open is the 14th record album performed by Mike Oldfield, released in 1991.
+Heaven's Open is the fourteenth studio album by Mike Oldfield, released in 1991.
 It was his last album on Virgin, and also the only album he released under the name Michael Oldfield, instead of Mike Oldfield.
 The producer of the album, Tom Newman's name is also spelled out in a similar manner, as Thom Newman.
 The album is essentially a concept album, lyrics dealing with a forthcoming liberation from artist's recording contract.